istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 ### Installing Ztunnel Component

-The **Ztunnel** chart installs a ztunnel, which is the node-proxy component in Ambient.
+The `ztunnel` chart installs the ztunnel daemonset, which is the node-proxy component of ambient.

 {{< text bash >}}
 $ helm install ztunnel istio/ztunnel -n istio-system